JordanMcGrathhhh/BeforeTheHack/README.md

 # Welcome to the Before the Hack (BtH) Ruleset Database!
 This open-source project is designed to enhance your Suricata intrusion prevention system by providing a unique set of rules specifically crafted to detect and mitigate potential threats before they lead to a compromise.

+## Usage
+- Download the BtH database (bth.rules)
+- Edit the /etc/suricata/suricata.yaml
+-- Add the path for bth.rules to the 'Rules' section

 ## Features
 - Proactive Threat Detection: Unlike traditional rule databases that focus on identifying exploits as they occur, the BtH ruleset is engineered to anticipate and detect potential threats before they can exploit vulnerabilities.
 - Custom-Built Rules: Our rules are meticulously developed based on emerging threat intelligence and attack patterns to ensure early detection and prevention.